-- Investments available for sale: valued at the income (FVOCI). - Investments held to maturity: consisting of amortized cost or fair value (FVAC).
+- Investments available for sale: valued at their fair value with changes in other comprehensive income (FVOCI). - Investments held to maturity: consisting of time-deposits and valued at the lower of their amortized cost or fair value (FVAC).

 As stated in Note 8.7, the Bank adopts a methodology for the determination of fair value based on three distinct levels, associated with the availability of objective market value information for each type of investment.
 Based on this methodology, the Bank performs a sensitivity analysis of its investment portfolios to gauge the maximum loss in the event of price changes because of changes in interest rate for investments classified as available for sale and valued at FVOCI, and for changes in credit rating of investments classified as held-to maturity and valued at amortized cost or lowered to their fair value through a provision, when applicable.